New SiteGround Interface: First Impressions and Review

 SiteGround now focuses on sites instead of accounts

-This will improve the workflow for some activities, where you previously had to choose the site-specific site to which your actions applied.
+This will improve the workflow for some activities, where you previously had to specify to which site your actions applied.
 For example, previously in the “Error Log” section of cPanel, you had to choose the site.
 Now with the new interface, it automatically knows which site whose records you want to look at because you selected it in the beginning.

 The same goes for other tools like staging.
 I won’t say that this new system is better or worse – but it’s certainly different.
-And for a lot of customers that deal with sites instead of hosting, it’s surely a simpler workflow.
+A lot of customers think in terms of sites instead of hosting, and for them, it’s a simpler workflow.

 2. Pinned Functionality at the Top